robtweed/ewd-qoper8/guide.md

 Your module can define any of the following event handlers:
 - **start**: this will be invoked whenever a worker process starts, at the point at which it is ready for use
 - **stop**: this will be invoked just before a worker process closes down
 - **message**: this is invoked whenever a message is received by the worker.
-This is where you define your logic for handling all messages (with the exception of ewd-qoper8’s own control messages)
+This is where you define your logic for handling all messages (with the exception of ewd-qoper8's own control messages)

 ### Example Worker Module

-Here’s a simple example of a worker module:
+Here's a simple example of a worker module:
 ```javascript
 module.exports = function() {
  this.on('start', function() {